martendebruijn/martendebruijn/README.md

 # Hi! 👋<br>I'm Marten de Bruijn

-> And I'm a front-end engineer who mostly writes in TypeScript and React and who loves to make new design systems and build other things with TypeScript or Python.
+> I'm a front-end engineer who mostly writes in TypeScript and React and who loves to make new design systems and build other things with TypeScript or Python.

 - 🏢 Currently working for [@MICE Operations](https://www.miceoperations.com/) and [@Beer n Tea](https://www.beerntea.com/) as a Front-end developer
 - ❤️ I enjoy writing TypeScript, React, Vue, (S)CSS, NPM packages, Python, StoryBook